fungamer2-2/AmoreliaAI/README.md

 ![GitHub License](https://img.shields.io/github/license/fungamer2-2/AmoreliaAI)

-Amorelia is a humanlike AI companion that doesn't just chat, but thinks, feels, and remembers.
+Amorelia is a humanlike AI companion that can think, feel, and remember.
 It is designed to truly form connections with users on a deeper level. 💖

 Currently uses [Mistral AI](https://mistral.ai) models.
-To use this project, you'll need a Mistral AI API key, and store it under `MISTRAL_API_KEY` in a `.env` file.
+You'll need a Mistral AI API key to use this project, and store it under `MISTRAL_API_KEY` in a `.env` file.

 ## 💭 Thought system